 Simone had the privilege to perform at the Royal Albert Hall (London) for BBC Proms, the Lincoln Centre (New York City), New England Conservatory (Boston), Thomaskirche (Leipzig), Wigmore Hall and St. John's Smith Square (London), Gulbenkian (Lisbon), Muziekgebouw (Amsterdam), Kölner Philarmonie (Cologne), St. David’s Hall (Cardiff), Ettlingen Palace (Germany), Musica Antiqua Bruges (Belgium), Festival Oude Muziek Utrecht (The Netherlands) and Stockholm Early Music Festival.
 He took part in the world premiere recording of Johann Sebastian Bach’s "St. John Passion" translated and adopted into Welsh language which aired on TV channel S4C on Good Friday 2017 and appeared as a guest on an episode of the BBC Radio Wales “Arts Show” as well as performed live on BBC Radio 4 with his own ensemble FIGO.
 Simone has recorded discs with Collegium 1704, Arcangelo and Allabastrina Choir and Consort.

 Simone has given solo performances at Clifton Cathedral (Bristol) for Clifton International Festival of Music 2018, St. George Hanover Square (London) for Bachfest 2014 - London Bach Society, Acapela Studios (Cardiff) and Auditorium of Conservatorio Luisa D'Annunzio (Pescara).
 He was the winner of London’s Nancy Nuttall Early Music Prize for two consecutive years and has been a recipient of funding awards by The Countess of Munster Musical Trust, Loan Fund for Musical Instruments, The Zetland Foundation, The Gane Trust, The Kirsten Scott Memorial Trust, Settimana Mozartiana and Help Musicians UK.
 In May 2017, after winning an online world contest, he was invited to join Symphoniacs (a sensational Berlin based classical electro crossover band signed to Universal Music Group) at a show of their European tour receiving great acclaim.
 He has also performed live with DJ Yoda on Jazz FM and led a period string quartet in a studio session to record the soundtrack of a 2019 BBC documentary with British composer Sheridan Tongue.
+In early February 2020 Simone was interviewed on an episode of "Tutti in classe", a popular radio programme of RAI Radio 1, the national public broadcasting company of Italy.

 Simone, together with other three colleagues, is founder and member of FIGO, an exciting period group which has been ensemble-in-residence at both Clifton International Festival of Music 2018 in Bristol and Exon Singers Festival 2018 in Tavistock (Devon) and has also been selected for the Brighton Early Music Festival Live Scheme 2018/2019, a platform for emerging ensembles.
 He is also member of Ystradivarius, an engaging early music sextet based in South Wales with whom he explores chamber music from the 17th and 18th century.